zwdzwd/transvar/README.md

 requires just Python 2.7 and a reasonably modern C compiler such as gcc.

+If you are really unlucky, you may also need zlib1g-dev for `zlib.h` and libpython2.7-dev for `Python.h` and libncurses5-dev for `curses.h`.

 #### download the program

 current stable version: [v2.1.13.20150823](https://bitbucket.org/wanding/transvar/get/v2.1.13.20150823.zip)